AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-record-types.md

 * **Operational record types**: A record type that represents strategic plans, initiatives, or executed work.
 For example, Campaign, Activity, Tactic, Opportunity can be operational record types.
 * **Taxonomies**: Record types that capture attributes about an operational record type.
 For example, Region, Address, Audience can be taxonomies.

-For more information about Maestro record types, see [Overview of Adobe Maestro record types](../maestro/overview-of-record-types-and-taxonomies.md).
+For more information about Maestro record types, see [Overview of record types and taxonomies](../architecture-and-fields/overview-of-record-types-and-taxonomies.md).

 This article describes how to create operational record types.
 However, creating operational record types and taxonomies is identical.
-For more information about taxonomies, see [Create a taxonomy](../maestro/create-a-taxonomy.md).
+For more information about taxonomies, see [Create a taxonomy](../architecture-and-fields/create-a-taxonomy.md).

 ## Access requirements